MOBIEGMOBIEG

 • Eats when depressed or bored (emotional eater – eats when happy, sad, worried)

-• Eats large amounts of food even when not really hungry
+• Eats large amounts of food even when not hungry

-• Usually eats alone during binge-eating episodes, in order to avoid discovery of the disorder
+• Usually eats alone during binge-eating episodes to avoid discovery of the disorder

 • Often eats alone during periods of normal eating, owing to feelings of embarrassment about food